shikokuchuo/mirai/README.md

 #> [1] 8
 ```

-The default implementation is low-level and ensures tasks are
+The default implementation with `q = FALSE` is low-level and ensures
-evenly-distributed amongst daemons without actively managing a task
-queue.
-This robust and resource-light approach is particularly
+tasks are evenly-distributed amongst daemons.
+This provides a robust and
-well-suited to working with similar-length tasks, or where the number of
+resource-light approach, particularly suited to working with
+similar-length tasks, or where the number of concurrent tasks typically
-concurrent tasks typically does not exceed the number of available
+does not exceed available daemons.
-daemons.

-Alternatively, specify `q = TRUE` to maintain an active queue (task
+Alternatively, specifying `q = TRUE` maintains an active queue (task
 scheduler).
 This consumes additional resources, however ensures optimal
 allocation of tasks to daemons such that they are run as soon as
 resources become available.